An Entanglement Monotone from the Contextual Fraction: Introduction

 The relation between entanglement and superposition is immediate: entanglement implies the presence of superposition.
 When quantum systems become entangled, their combined state cannot be expressed as a single product of states corresponding to each system.
 As such, entanglement provides a basis-independent characterisation of superposition for composite systems.

 The relation between entanglement and contextuality is less obvious.
-Contextuality can be discussed both for single and composite quantum systems describing the dependence of measurement outcomes on the context in which they are measured, i.e.~on the set of compatible measurements performed simultaneously.
-Various mathematical approaches to contextuality have been proposed (see Ref.~\cite{Budroni2021} for a recent review), ranging from the Kochen-Specker theorem~\cite{kochen_specker_1967}, to operational approaches~\cite{spekkens_2005}, sheaf-theoretic approaches~\cite{Abramsky2011}, the framework of contextuality-by-default~\cite{Dzhafarov2016_2}, graph and hypergraph-theoretic approaches~\cite{Cabello2014,Acin2015}, etc. While substantial overlaps between the various notions of contextuality exist, the terminology and mathematical structures involved in each approach can be very different.
+Contextuality can be discussed both for single and composite quantum systems describing the dependence of measurement outcomes on the context in which they are measured, i.e.\ on the set of compatible measurements performed simultaneously.
+Various mathematical approaches to contextuality have been proposed (see Ref.~\cite{Budroni2021} for a recent review), ranging from the Kochen--Specker theorem~\cite{kochen_specker_1967}, to operational approaches~\cite{spekkens_2005}, sheaf-theoretic approaches~\cite{Abramsky2011}, the framework of contextuality-by-default~\cite{Dzhafarov2016_2}, graph and hypergraph-theoretic approaches~\cite{Cabello2014,Acin2015}, etc. While substantial overlap between the various notions of contextuality exist, the terminology and mathematical structures in each approach can be very different.
 Here, we focus on the sheaf-theoretic approach proposed by Abramsky and Brandenburger in Ref.~\cite{Abramsky2011}.
-A recent discussion of the relation between entanglement and the preparation-and-measurement-contextuality proposed by Spekkens~\cite{spekkens_2005} was given in Ref.~\cite{Plavala2022} and between entanglement and the Kochen-Specker theorem in Ref.~\cite{wright2023contextuality}.
+A recent discussion of the relation between entanglement and the preparation-and-measurement-contextuality proposed by Spekkens~\cite{spekkens_2005} was given in Ref.~\cite{Plavala2022}, and between entanglement and the Kochen--Specker theorem in Ref.~\cite{wright2023contextuality}.

-In the sheaf-theoretic approach, one views the measurement outcomes for a quantum system as local assignments of values defined on specific maximal sets of compatible measurements (maximal contexts).
-The original idea was inspired by the work of Butterfield and Isham who showed that the Kochen-Specker theorem can be reformulated as the non-existence of global sections of a certain presheaf~\cite{ButterfieldIsham1998}.
-In this framework the connection between nonlocality and contextuality becomes manifest, nonlocality being expressed as a particular case of contextuality~\cite{Fine1982, Abramsky2011}.
+In the sheaf-theoretic approach, one views the measurement outcomes for a quantum system as local assignments of values defined on specific maximal sets of compatible measurements (maximal contexts). \AC{The central idea of this approach (as reviewed, e.g., in Ref.~\cite{Constantin2015}) is to use the standard mathematical framework of sheaf theory to model how such local measurement outcomes can or cannot be consistently glued together into a global assignment, thereby characterizing contextuality as the obstruction to such a global section.} This idea was inspired by the work of Butterfield and Isham who showed that the Kochen--Specker theorem can be reformulated as the non-existence of global sections of a certain presheaf~\cite{ButterfieldIsham1998}.
+In this framework, the connection between nonlocality and contextuality becomes manifest, nonlocality being expressed as a particular case of contextuality~\cite{Fine1982, Abramsky2011}.

-The connection between superposition, entanglement and sheaf-theoretic contextuality for arbitrary composite states is given by the chain of implications:
+\AC{As discussed in this paper,} the connection between superposition, entanglement and sheaf-theoretic contextuality \TC{with respect to local measurements for} composite states is given by the chain of implications: